 Margot Livesey grew up in a boys' private school in the Scottish Highlands where her father taught, and her mother, Eva, was the school nurse.
 After taking a B.A. in English and philosophy at the University of York in England she spent most of her twenties working in shops and restaurants and learning to write.
 Her first book, a collection of stories called Learning By Heart, was published by Penguin Canada in 1986.
 Since then Margot has published seven novels: Homework, Criminals, The Missing World, Eva Moves the Furniture, Banishing Verona and The House on Fortune Street, and The Flight of Gemma Hardy, and Mercury.
 Her ninth novel, The Boy in the Field.
-Her tenth novel, The Road from Belhaven, will be published by HarperCollins in the US and by Hoddard & Stoughton in the UK.
+Her tenth novel, The Road from Belhaven, will be published in August 2020 by HarperCollins in the US and by Hoddard & Stoughton in the UK.
 The Hidden Machinery, a collection of essays on writing, was published by Tin House Books in 2017.

 Margot has taught at Boston University, Bowdoin College, Brandeis University, Carnegie Mellon, Cleveland State, Emerson College, the Iowa Writers' Workshop, Tufts University, the University of California at Irvine, the Warren Wilson College MFA program for writers, and Williams College.
 She has been the recipient of fellowships from the Guggenheim Foundation, the N.E.A., the Massachusetts Artists' Foundation and the Canada Council for the Arts.
 Margot is currently teaching at the University of Iowa Writers' Workshop.
 She lives with her husband, a painter, in Cambridge, MA, and goes back to London and Scotland whenever she can.

 Alice Sebold says, "Every novel of Margot Livesey's is, for her readers, a joyous discovery.
 Her work radiates with compassion and intelligence and always, deliciously, mystery."